be_ixf;ym_202504 d_25; ct_50

-Since our founding in 1988, City Year has evolved from a small community service pilot in one city to a national organization that collaborates with partners to re-envision our educational system and create more opportunities for young people to thrive.
+Since our founding in Boston in 1988, City Year has evolved from a small community service pilot in one city to a national organization that collaborates with partners to re-envision our educational system and create more opportunities for young people to thrive.

-Today, City Year recruits and trains diverse young adults from all 50 states to serve students and schools as AmeriCorps members across 29 U.S. cities.
+Today, City Year recruits and trains young adults from all 50 states to serve students and schools as AmeriCorps members across 29 U.S. cities.

 Our beginning